Lab 2 : Writing in Assembly

 • Use 0x2000001C for variable D = 0

+We will not be using variables at this point.
+Run the code and verify that your answer is correct.
 Paste your assembly code into Blackboard along with a screenshot of the memory view showing the content of the four memory addresses.

 4. Complete the code as necessary (ie. add all the necessary directives) and run it on your processor board.
 Comment out any line(s) that are invalid with "@" and explain why in the comment.
-Answer each question (indicated with ?) directly in the commment of your code and paste your code into Blackboard for submission.
+Answer each question (indicated with ?) directly in the comment of your code and paste your code into Blackboard for submission.

 mov R2, # @ use the first 2 digits of your student ID